 Your age division is determined by your age and marital status on January 1 of the year of the National pageant.
 The director reserves the right to move a contestant up or down one age division to accommodate a contestant's individual circumstances.
 Each situation will be evaluated on a case-by-case basis at the director's discretion.
 If a contestant falls within 30 days of aging up to the next division, the contestant can elect to stay in the younger age division at state and continue in that age division for nationals.

 Contestants in all categories, except for the Mrs, Ms, & Elegant Ms divisions, must be unmarried.
 Contestants can be married or unmarried in the Ms and Elegant Ms divisions.
 Contestants in the Mrs. division must be engaged or married by January 1 of the year of the National pageant.
 If you are engaged as of January 1 of the year of Nationals, then you must be married before the National pageant to compete for the Mrs. title.

 MAKEUP & OUTFIT GUIDELINES

 Baby, Tiny, Princess age divisions are not allowed to wear makeup.
-Contestants in our Sweetheart age division are allowed minimal makeup consisting of lip gloss, light mascara, and pressed powder for shine only; some concealer is okay if needed.
-Pre-Teen and Older Age Divisions are allowed age appropriate makeup, but not overdone.
+Contestants in the Sweetheart / Little Miss divisions are allowed minimal makeup consisting of lip gloss, light mascara, and pressed powder for shine only; some concealer is okay if needed.
+Contestants in the Pre-Teen / Junior Miss divisions and ABOVE are allowed age appropriate makeup, but not overdone.
 We are a natural pageant, we want to see the natural you shine through.
 Contestants may not wear flippers or wigs, unless there is a medical reason or it is a part of their normal every day look.
-Hair extensions and weaves are allowed in the Jr. Teen age divisions and above.
-Spray tans are allowed in Sweetheart - Elegant Ms. divisions as long as they look natural; please no orange or dark tans.
+Hair extensions and weaves are allowed in the Jr. Teen / Young Miss age divisions and above.
+Spray tans are allowed for contestants ages 7 & up as long as they look natural; please no orange or dark tans.
 Spray tans should be used to even out complexions and add a natural glow only.